-Residential properties within an area controlled under the planning scheme must comply with any siting control of the local planning scheme.
-Contact Council's Planning Department for information on the Planning scheme.
+Note: Properties located in an area with controls under the Planning Scheme must comply with any siting requirements of the local planning scheme.
+Please contact Council's Planning Department for further information on 1300 322 322.

-For Building permit requirements for fences, please refer to the Fencing Fact Sheet.
+For building permit requirements for fences, please refer to VBA - When a building permit is required.